 - No special cleaning is necessary.
 Demodex mites are not an environmental hazard.
 They do not run around the house nor can they infect, contaminate or bother anything or anyone.

 - Consider treating your dog at night.
-Mite Avenge delivers a better kill rate at night, when mites are closest to the surface or on the move.
-For this to be effective the dog must be in dark environment for at least 2 hours prior to beginning treatment to give the slowpokes time to move towards the surface.
+Mite Avenge delivers a better kill rate at night when mites are closest to the surface or on the move.
+For this to be effective the dog must be in a dark environment for at least 2 hours prior to beginning treatment to give the slowpokes time to move towards the surface.
 Pre-dawn or late evening treatments are popular with people using this trick.

 - Bear in mind that with Demodectic mites, due to the nature of their habitat, it is impossible to kill more than a layer or so of mites per application.
 It’s sort of like peeling off the layers of an onion.
 This is why it’s important to apply Mite Avenge 2X a week.
 Frequent applications knock down the number of egg-laying adults faster and limit the spread of migrating mites.
 It also helps push through the discomfort of die-off effect that may occur if your dog is sensitive to all the toxins that dying mites release.